codewithkyle/notifyjs/README.md

 # Notify.js

-Notify.js is a lightweight (2.3kb) utility library for creating [snackbar](https://material.io/develop/web/components/snackbars/) and [toaster](https://www.carbondesignsystem.com/components/notification/code/) notifications.
+Notify.js is a lightweight utility library for creating toast, snackbars, and notifications.

 ## Installation